What To Look For When Buying Luxury Vinyl Plank FlooringApril 09, 2021

 When you’re shopping, there are several points to keep in mind, so you can compare the various products wisely.
-Although different types of LVT range in price, budget shouldn’t be the only consideration in making your choice.
-Consider the type of area in which it will be installed and what each LVT collection has to offer, and you won’t be disappointed.
+Although different types of LVP range in price, budget shouldn’t be the only consideration in making your choice.
+Consider the type of area in which it will be installed and what each collection has to offer, and you won’t be disappointed.

 Pay attention to the manufacturer’s recommendations for the wear layer.
 As a rule of thumb, 8 mil is a good choice for a residential area with moderate traffic.
 For commercial use, a wear layer with a minimum thickness of 20 mil is recommended.

-Glue-Down LVT is attached permanently to the subfloor with an adhesive.
+Glue-Down LVP flooring is attached permanently to the subfloor with an adhesive.
 Because of this, the subfloor needs to be perfectly level and free of debris, and installation is a more complicated process.
 It tends to hold up better to heavy foot traffic, which makes it the more popular choice for commercial flooring.

-One of the reasons luxury vinyl tiles are so popular is because they can be installed in nearly any indoor space, regardless of what's already on the floors.
+One of the reasons luxury vinyl flooring is so popular is that it can be installed in nearly any indoor space, regardless of what's already on the floors.
 You could get started today and be done in just a few days – and with professional, polished results.
-If that sounds attractive to you, read LVT installation best practices for optimal results.
+If that sounds attractive to you, read Luxury Vinyl installation best practices for optimal results.

-Check out this luxury vinyl tile pricing guide to learn more about costs.
+Check out this luxury vinyl flooring pricing guide to learn more about costs.
 And here are some options on where to purchase Luxury Vinyl Planks.
 And for personalized assistance, chat with us online now, contact an MSI authorized retailer, or visit an MSI showroom.

 Breaking Down the Cost of A DIY Install of Luxury Vinyl Tile Flooring